NodePing/PUSH_Clients_Wizard/README.md

   - The client you will be using (POSIX, PowerShell, Python, Python3)

-  - If you wish to configure the client or not

   - The metrics you will be checking

   - Data about each metric that will be used to Pass/Fail the check

   - Your contacts that will be alerted if the check fails

+  - If you wish to configure the client or not

   - Where to save the client to (whether remote or local)

   - Information to set up the metric for the PUSH client

   - If the client will be set up remotely: your ssh login info

-Once the process is done, the check will be configured with NodePing, and, if you accepted to setting up the client, the client will be configured and set in your designated location.

 > **Note**
 >
 > When configuring some metrics, it will confirm the information that